Learn how to install the Genesis Framework for WordPress. The process is a bit different than a more traditional WordPress theme.

 Changing themes is kind of like changing clothes, but not exactly.

-You will also need to spend a good amount of time, tweaking your site to get it the way that you want it to look.
+You will also need to spend a good amount of time tweaking your site.

-And if you are not sure about doing it yourself – engage a good web designer to do it for you.
+And if you are not sure about doing it yourself – engage a good web designer or WordPress support service (like iMark Interactive) to do it for you.

 This post is merely a guideline and may not be right for you.